Denmark Passport Ranking

-The Danish passport currently ranks on the 5th place according to the Guide visa index.
+The Danish passport currently ranks on the 5th place according to the Guide Passport Ranking Index.
 It provides visa-free access to 187 countries.
 It is considered one of the most desirable passports in the world with a very high mobility score.
 Danish passport holders have visa-free access and visas on arrival to countries such as Brazil, Japan, United Kingdom, United Arab Emirates and United States allowing almost instant travel worldwide.
 Danish passport holders do however require a visa to enter about 39 destinations in the world.
 Some countries where a visa is required are China, India and Russia.

 The Kingdom of Denmark consists of five regions and is part of the European Union.
 The five regions are Hovedstaden, Sjælland, Syddanmark, Midtjylland and Nordjylland.
 Denmark has a surface area of 42,933 square kilometers.
 The nation’s only bordering country is Germany with a border length of 140 kilometers.
 Its climate is temperate with mild windy winters and cool summers.
 Its geography consists mostly of low and flat terrain with some rolling plains.

 The overall population is 5.8 million people.
 The capital of the country is Copenhagen, which is also the most populous city with 794,128 inhabitants.
 Other important cities are Aarhus and Odense.
 The largest airport is Copenhagen Airport (CPH) with 30.2 million passengers per year followed by Billund airport (BLL) with 3.5 million yearly passengers.
 Copenhagen airport is the 17th busiest airport in Europe and provides access to all parts of the world.